erondpowell/directus/docs/app/content/collections.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/automatically-sort-items-20220415A.mp4" type="video/mp4" />
 </video>

-Sort Items alphabetically or numerically, in ascending or descending order.
-Sorting is not possible on certain Layouts, such as the Map Layout.
+You can sort Items alphabetically or numerically in ascending or descending order.
+Automatic sorting is not possible on certain Layouts, such as the Map Layout.
 Layouts that do support automatic sorting have controls in slightly different locations.
 To learn more, see [Layouts](/app/layouts).

 ::: tip

-Automatic sorting is a non-destructive action which does not change your data.
+Automatic sorting will not change your data.

 :::